-- A yurt tent for 2 people
+- A stargazing tent for up to 4 people

-- A tribal tent for 2–4 people
+- A tribal tent for up to 4 people

-- A sailing tent for 6 people
+- A sailing tent for up to 6 people

 Tents amenities include: air conditioning, coffee table, lamp, bedside table, hanging rattan chair, outdoor sun umbrella, paper towels and disinfection supplies, disposable toothbrushes, bath towels, and tent lock.